-Uluru Base Walk is a 11km, grade 3 hike located in the Uluru-Kata Tjuta National Park, Northern Territory.
-The hike should take around 3 hrs to complete.
+Uluru Base Walk is an 11km, grade 3 hike in Uluru-Kata Tjuta National Park, Northern Territory.
+This hike typically takes 3 hours to complete.

 Tips